Donkeys are susceptible to the same respiratory diseases as horses. Find out what signs to look out for and ways to reduce the risks.

 Several viruses may affect the donkey such as Equine Influenza, Equine Herpes Virus (and a donkey-specific Herpes virus called Asinine Herpes Virus).
 Bacterial infections include Strangles (Streptococcus equi).
 Parasites include an equine specific lungworm.

 This is the equivalent of asthma and could be caused through dust, pollen or fungal spores.
 A notable condition in the donkey is Recurrent Airway Obstruction - in some cases pasture associated.
+RAO used to be called chronic obstructive pulmonary disease (COPD) and has also been known as ‘heaves’ in the past.

 This is a reduction in the elasticity of the lungs so essential for effective inspiration and expiration.
 This may occur with age or as a sequel to another pathological insult such as viral diseases.